Year 6 2021 - 2022

 - A Spelling activity

-Our PE sessions are:
+Our PE sessions are on:

 Please make sure that children have appropriate kit for those days: Green Gawsworth T-shirts are expected for games and indoor PE.
 Children may also wear either black shorts or black/grey/navy joggers, a Gawsworth sweatshirt or black/grey/navy sweatshirt or tracksuit top.